Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/multiple-destinations/README.md

 ## Key concepts

 This code sample demonstrates how to use Spring Integration for Azure Service Bus with multiple destinations.
-It shows how to use Spring Integration for Azure Service Bus to send and receive messages from one queue and then forward them to another queue.
+It shows how to use Spring Integration for Azure Service Bus to send and receive messages from one queue in one Service Bus namespace and then forward them to another queue in another Service Bus namespace.

 ## Getting started